|Researched by||Dr Heidi Tillin||Refereed by||Admin|

 Shanks & Wright (1986), found that even small pebbles (<6 cm) that were thrown by wave action in Southern California shores could create patches in aggregations of the barnacle, Chthamalus fissus, and could smash owl limpets (Lottia gigantea).
 Average, estimated survivorship of limpets at a wave exposed site, with many loose cobbles and pebbles allowing greater levels of abrasion was 40% lower than at a sheltered site.
 Severe storms were observed to lead to almost total destruction of local populations of limpets through abrasion by large rocks and boulders.
 In sites with mobile cobbles and boulders increased scour results in lower densities of Littorina spp. compared with other, local sites with stable substratum (Carlson et al., 2006).

 Sensitivity assessment.
 The impact of surface abrasion will depend on the footprint, duration and magnitude of the pressure.
 Resistance, to a single abrasion event of Osmundea pinnatifida and the associated red algal turf and barnacles, limpets and littorinids is assessed as ‘Medium’ (<25% of population damaged or removed) as some damage to individuals and fronds of algal turfs may be removed although the bases may remain.
-Recovery is ‘High’, through regrowth of fronds from crustose bases, so that sensitivity is assessed as ‘Low’.
+Resilience is assessed as ‘High’, through regrowth of fronds from crustose bases, so that sensitivity is assessed as ‘Low’.
 Resistance and resilience will be lower (and hence sensitivity greater) to abrasion events that exert a greater crushing force and remove the bases of algal turfs and damage and remove a greater proportion of species.

 |Not relevant (NR)||Not relevant (NR)||Not relevant (NR)|